CrabNickolson/shadow_mario_plugin/README.md

 ### What you need
 - [Shadow Gambit](https://store.steampowered.com/app/1545560/Shadow_Gambit_The_Cursed_Crew/)
 - [BepInEx 6](https://builds.bepinex.dev/projects/bepinex_be)
-	- Click on the newest artifact and then download "BepInEx Unity (IL2CPP) for Windows (x64) games"
+	- Click on the newest artifact and then download "BepInEx Unity (IL2CPP) for Windows (x64) games".
+	- If you can't run the plugin with the latest BepInEx artifact, try using artifact #682 instead.
 - [Pirate Base Plugin](https://github.com/CrabNickolson/pirate_base_plugin/releases/latest)
 	- Download "com.crabnickolson.pirate_base.x.x.x.zip".
 - [Shadow Mario Plugin](https://github.com/CrabNickolson/shadow_mario_plugin/releases/latest)
-	- Download "com.crabnickolson.shadow_mario.x.x.x.zip ".
+	- Download "com.crabnickolson.shadow_mario.x.x.x.zip".
 - Super Mario 64 (USA) ROM File
-	- You'll have to figure out where to get this yourself (SHA256: 17ce077343c6133f8c9f2d6d6d9a4ab62c8cd2aa57c40aea1f490b4c8bb21d91)
+	- You'll have to figure out where to get this yourself (SHA256: 17ce077343c6133f8c9f2d6d6d9a4ab62c8cd2aa57c40aea1f490b4c8bb21d91).
-- A controller.
-(Mario cannot be controlled with Keyboard/Mouse)
+- A controller (Mario cannot be controlled with Keyboard/Mouse).

 ### Steps
 If you are upgrading from a previous version of Shadow Mario you only have to repeat step 1 and 3.